nejdetckenobi/pymedioex/README.md

 - Open a terminal and write `sudo python3 setup.py install`

-Then you can open a shell and use library like this
+Then you can open a shell and use library like this (Note that you might need to be superuser before opening the shell.)

 ```
 >>> import medioex